Furrah/blog/content/misc/mushroom_id.md

 # There must be a dataset somewhere?

 Over the last few years I have been taking photos of almost every mushroom that I've seen but I don't always know what they are.
 There are many mushroom apps out there now and most of the good ones require some form of subscription.
 I woke up this morning thinking that there must be a compiled dataset somewhere for fungi, and there is!
-Hello FungiTastic!
+Hello <a href="https://bohemianvra.github.io/FungiTastic/" target="_blank"> FungiTastic</a>!

 # There must be a pre-trained model somewhere?

-Ok, brilliant, I've got the dataset, but someone must have trained a network on this data already and make it publicly available?
-Hello Bohemian Visual Recognition Alliance!
+Ok, brilliant, I've got the dataset, but they must have pre-trained a model already right?
+They have! hooooray!

 # What is this mushroom?